Find Affordable College Courses

 North East, MD

-Cecil College came in at #8 in this year’s edition of the Most Popular Computer Programming Undergraduate Certificate Schools in the Middle Atlantic Region ranking.
-Located in the rural area of North East, Cecil College is a public college with a small student population.
+Cecil College landed the #8 spot in the 2023 rankings for the most popular undergraduate certificate computer programming programs.
+Located in the rural area of North East, Cecil College is a public school with a small student population.

 Read full report on Computer Programming at Cecil College

-Luzerne County Community College ranked #8 on this year’s Most Popular Computer Programming Undergraduate Certificate Schools in the Middle Atlantic Region list.
-Located in the suburb of Nanticoke, Luzerne County Community College is a public college with a small student population.
+Luzerne County Community College did quite well in this year’s ranking of the most popular places for computer programming students to get a undergraduate certificate.
+It came in at #8 on the list.
+Located in the large suburb of Nanticoke, Luzerne County Community College is a public college with a small student population.

 Full Computer Programming at Luzerne County Community College Report